Redden, Oklahoma

 Redden was a town located in northeastern Atoka County, Oklahoma, United States, on State Highway 43, approximately 13 miles northeast of Stringtown.

 The Postal Service established a post office at Redden, Indian Territory on June 1, 1903, in what was then Atoka County, Choctaw Nation.
 It was named for John A. Redden (1873), a local resident who was appointed the first postmaster.
 The Statehood Proclamation was signed November 16, 1907.
 The post office at Redden, Oklahoma, was closed permanently on October 31, 1954.

-In similar fashion to Daisy, Redden was once a firmly established, thriving community.
-However, Redden is now little more than a small dot on the map.
-All that remains of the old town is the Redden Cemetery, fenced and well kept, and the ruins of the schoolhouse standing on the side of the road.
-Redden is considered a ghost town.

-Utilities

-Telephone and Internet is provided by Hilliary Communications.